Merit Badge Center, Philippines

 In the Beginning...
 Beta Version

+It all began as a project at the De La Salle University-Manila.
+It was a simple idea then--create online copies of all the Merit Badge requirements.
 The project was completed on August 4, 1999 and became part of the Grace Christian High School Scout Center's website as a tool specific for the institution.
-No resource links are available, but the names of institution specific Merit Badge counselor are listed with the Merit Badges.
-This website was never intended to serve the entire Scouting population.
+No resource links were available, but the names of institution-specific Merit Badge counselor were listed with the Merit Badges.
+This website was never intended to serve Scouts outside the school.

-Version One: The Big Bang Flop
+Version One: Big Bang Flop

-Version Two: The Re-Birth
+Version Two: Re-Birth

-On May 30, 2001, version 2 of the Merit Badge Center was completed.
+On May 30, 2001 Version Two of the Merit Badge Center was completed.
 We finally adopted the name "Merit Badge Center, Philippines" and introduced our logo.
+My limited resources at the time made it the right choice to have free web hosting.
+Version two was driven by JavaScript.

 Version Two and a Half: The Face Lift Version